-- Step 6 > By default, the 'Activate Edge Node' checkbox is checked in the bottom left corner.
-In case you wish to activate them later, you can uncheck the 'Activate Edge Node' checkbox while onboarding.
-Also by default, the 'Activate Default App Network' box is also checked by default.
+- Step 6 > The 'Activate Edge Node' checkbox is checked in the bottom left corner by default.
+If you wish to activate them later, you can uncheck the 'Activate Edge Node' checkbox while onboarding.
+Also, the 'Activate Default App Network' box is checked by default.

 Note: If you do not check the 'Activate Edge Node' checkbox and click on the 'Add' button, the admin state of the onboarded Edge Node will be unregistered until you activate the Edge Node from the Edge Node detailed view screen.

-- Step 7 > Click on the 'Add' button to add the Edge Node.
+- Step 7 > Click the 'Add' button to add the Edge Node.